Format: The American Cup (“the Event”) is two tournaments, each an 8-player double-elimination knockout event.

 - The rapid time control shall be game in twenty five (25) minutes plus ten (10)-seconds increment from move one (G/25+10).

-- The playoff time control shall be game in ten (10) minutes plus five (5)-seconds increment from move one (G/10+5).
+- The first playoff match time control shall be game in ten (10) minutes plus five (5)-seconds increment from move one (G/10+5).
+The second playoff match time control shall be game in three (3) minutes plus two (2)-second increment from move one (G/3+2).

 - All standard games in the Championship bracket will be played at classical time controls.